ubernostrum/webcolors/docs/index.rst

   such colors.

-In `its description of color units`_, the CSS 1 specification added three new ways to specify sRGB colors;
+In `its description of color units`_, the CSS 1 specification added three new ways to specify sRGB colors:

 * A hash mark followed by three hexadecimal digits, which is expanded into three hexadecimal pairs by repeating each digit; thus ``#09c``